gabrielcmerlin/FCKAN/README.md

 ## Description

-Time Series Classification (TSC) and Extrinsic Regression (TSER) are critical tasks in diverse fields.
-While Fully Convolutional Networks (FCNs) effectively capture temporal features, Kolmogorov–Arnold Networks (KANs) provide greater flexibility and interpretability.
-However, KAN integration with temporal encoders and use in regression tasks remain largely unexplored.
-In this paper, we introduce FCKAN, a novel architecture combining FCNs and KANs for TSC and TSER.
-We explore two variants: an end-to-end model and a hybrid approach that uses a pre-trained FCN as a feature extractor, followed by a KAN.
-We conducted extensive experiments on $147$ benchmark datasets.
-For TSC, both approaches outperform non-temporal baselines and perform competitively with FCNs.
-In TSER, while all models are statistically equivalent, temporal models consistently surpass non-temporal baselines in performance.
+Time Series Classification (TSC) and Time Series Extrinsic Regression (TSER) are critical tasks across diverse fields.
+While Fully Convolutional Networks (FCNs) effectively capture temporal dependencies, Kolmogorov–Arnold Networks (KANs) offer greater flexibility and interpretability.
+However, the integration of KANs with temporal encoders and their application to regression tasks remain largely unexplored.
+In this paper, we introduce FCKAN and Hybrid FCN-KAN, two novel architectures that combine FCNs and KANs for TSC and TSER.
+The first is an end-to-end model, while the second is a hybrid approach that leverages a pre-trained FCN as a feature extractor followed by a KAN.
+We conduct experiments on 147 benchmark datasets.
+For TSC, both architectures outperform non-temporal baselines and achieve performance competitive with FCNs.
+In TSER, although all models are statistically equivalent, temporal models consistently outperform non-temporal baselines.

 ## Structure